CupOfGeo/Attractors/README.md

 - wow that was kinda super easy like i did it in under an hour service account artifact registry public cloud run and all (thanks copilot <3)

+- I never saved the terraform.tfstate
+    - `gsutils mb gs://geo-attractors-tf`
+    - added backend to main.tf then did a `terraform init`

 # Issues
 - Learn how to write tests
 - Terminal auto complete